 You cannot undergo breast implant surgery if you have an active infection of the breast, silicone sensitivity, autoimmune disease, psychological instability, or an unstable medical condition.

 Before and After Breast Implant Surgery

 How do Surgeons come up with the Decision regarding your Breast Implant Size?

-It is important to keep in mind that every patient is unique; therefore, breast implants are not one-size-fits-all.
-In order to get the ideal breast implant, your surgeon will employ the following strategies:
+It is important to remember that every patient is unique; therefore, breast implants are not one-size-fits-all.
+In order to get the ideal breast implant, your surgeon will employ the following strategies;

 - Use of volume sizers in the clinic: The in-clinic implant volume sizing kit system allows you to get a glimpse of the expected results of your surgery by providing a physical “try on” of the implant sizes available to you.

 - Wearing different breast size fillers: This strategy is basically a trial and error and requires you to wear different breast size fillers for several days in a row while you wear a different outfit and engage in your activities of daily living.
 This allows you to feel which breast implant size best suits your preferences and lifestyle.